Recipe for 2:

 Pre-heat oven 200˚c.

 Take lid off, stir and set heat on high again, add meat pieces and toss gently in the pan to coat each cube with spices.
 Reduce heat again.
-Add Tomato Paste, stir, and then Add Pomegranate Molasses and Honey, and caramelise gently the meat as shown below.
+Add Tomato Paste, stir, and then Add pomegranate molasses and honey, and caramelise gently the meat as shown below.
 Make sure they spice coating does not burn.
-Once nicely caramelised as shown in picture below, pour hot Lamb Stock over.
-Dilute Corn flour in a bit of water, pour over the stock, and stir gently until fully incorporated.
+Once nicely caramelised as shown in picture below, pour hot lamb stock over.
+Dilute corn flour (or arrowroot) in a bit of cold water, pour over the stock, and stir gently until fully incorporated.

 Let to cook for 1h30 to 2 hours, checking liquid level every half hour also, and topping up if necessary.

 This is what it should look like when it comes out of the oven (see picture below).
-Add some Chopped coriander for colour and flavour right before serving.
-I would also recommend letting the dish to rest with lid on for 15 to 20 minutes before serving; this will allow the meat and juices to rest and be full to flavours!
+Add some chopped coriander for colour and flavour right before serving.
+I would also recommend leaving the dish to rest with lid on for 15 to 20 minutes before serving; this will allow the meat and juices to rest and be full to flavours!